-- 26. Duties constitute debt to Commissioner for credit of National Revenue Fund - 27.
-Payment of import duty on dutiable goods cleared for home use

-- 28. Recovery of import duty when dutiable goods imported or off-loaded otherwise than through or at places of entry are regarded cleared for home use - 29.
-Recovery of import duty when non-cleared dutiable goods are regarded cleared for home use - Recovery of import duty when dutiable goods under customs procedure are regarded cleared for home use - 31.
+- 26. Duty constitutes debt to Commissioner for credit of National Revenue Fund 15 - 27.
+Payment of import duty on dutiable goods cleared for home use - Recovery of import duty when dutiable goods imported or off-loaded 28. otherwise than through or at place of entry are regarded cleared for home use - 29.
+Recovery of import duty when non-cleared dutiable goods are regarded cleared for home use 20 - 30.
+Recovery of import duty when dutiable goods under customs procedure are regarded cleared for home use - 31.
 Recovery of import duty when dutiable goods under stores procedure are regarded cleared for home use - 32.
-Payment of export duty on dutiable goods cleared for outright export or customs procedure attracting export duty - 33.
-Recovery of export duty when dutiable goods exported or loaded otherwise than through or at places of exit are regarded cleared for outright export - 34.
-Recovery of export duty when non-cleared dutiable goods in free circulation are regarded cleared for outright export - 35.
-Recovery of export duty when dutiable goods under customs procedure are regarded cleared for outright export - 36.
-Joint and several liability for payment of duty - 37.
-Collection of duty from agents - 38.
-Liability of persons managing juristic entities - 39.
-Limitation on liability of customs brokers - 40.
+Payment of export duty on dutiable goods cleared for outright export or 25 customs procedure attracting export duty - 33.
+Recovery of export duty when dutiable goods exported or loaded otherwise than through or at place of exit are regarded cleared for outright export - 34.
+Recovery of export duty when non-cleared dutiable goods in free circulation are regarded cleared for outright export 30 - 35.
+Recovery of export duty when dutiable goods under customs procedure are regarded cleared for outright export - Joint and several liability for payment of duty 36. - 37.
+Collection of duty from agent - Liability of person managing juristic entity 38. - 39.
+Limitation on liability of customs broker - 40.
 Duty collected from security - 41.
 Under-payment of duty - 42.
-When import duty not payable - 43.
-When export duty not payable
+When import duty not payable - When export duty not payable 43.

-Payment and recovery of interest and administrative penalties
+Payment and recovery of interest and administrative penalty

-- 44. Interest and administrative penalties constitute a debt to Commissioner for credit of National Revenue Fund

-- 45. Interest on outstanding duty

-- 46. Recovery of administrative penalty
+- 44. Interest and administrative penalty constitute a debt to Commissioner for credit of National Revenue Fund - 45.
+Interest on outstanding duty - Recovery of administrative penalty 46. - 47.
+Interest on outstanding administrative penalty - 48.
+Under-payment of interest or administrative penalty - 49.
+Payment of outstanding amount in instalments

-- 47.

-- Under-payment of interest or administrative penalty